Jugsaw/Jugsaw.jl/lib/JugsawIR/docs/src/design.md

-# Jugsaw Type Universe
+# Jugsaw Type System
-The goal of Jugsaw Type Universe (JTU) is to simplify the definition and display of arguments.
+The goal of Jugsaw Type System (JTU) is to simplify the definition and display of arguments.

 > Why not using JSON schema?
 > JSON schema is designed for sophisticated input verification.